|Weight||106kg (16st 9lb)|

-He made an impact in the Midlands, appeared in 38 matches in two seasons and scored nine tries, all of them in 2011-12 before signing an England Sevens contract and playing in the Hong Kong, Japan, Glasgow and Gold Coast events this year.
+He made an impact for the West Midlands club, appearing in 38 matches in two seasons and scoring nine tries, all of them in 2011-12 before signing an England Sevens contract and playing in the Hong Kong, Japan, Glasgow, Gold Coast and Dubai events last year.

 Mike’s first tournament produced a try in each of his fourth, fifth and sixth matches against France, South Africa and hosts Hong Kong in the Bowl final that England won 42-7.
-He took his overall try total to 11 with two touchdowns at Twickenham last May and four on the Gold Coast in October.
-Mike also played in the RWC Sevens tournament in Moscow last June.
+His overall try total is 17, including four on the Gold Coast in October, another four in Dubai the following month and one in the 21-7 win over Wales in Wellington this February.
+He missed the December event in Port Elizabeth though a quadriceps injury before returning for the Las Vegas event in January this year.

 His move away from the North East meant he had to defer his studies at Northumbria University but he retains the option of returning to complete the final year of his degree.

 He said: “I think sevens suits my game a lot more.
-There’s the Olympic Games in three years’ time and I’d love to be there.
+There’s the Olympic Games in 2016 and I’d love to be there.
 It’s definitely something I had not considered as a kid but it would be amazing to be part of it.
 I don’t want to get ahead of myself, though.”

 In 2011-12, many of his tries for Moseley were scored in sevens style from long range as he helped the club to remain in the RFU Championship.